 Lack of centralization

 Product data is often spread across different systems (CRM, ERP, marketing automation), leading to inconsistent information across various sales channels. eCommerce often lacks a central point where data can be managed.
+Without a unified system, ecommerce platforms are unable to efficiently distribute data or distribute product data across all channels, resulting in fragmented and outdated product information.

 Integration difficulties with other channels

 More and more companies decide to sell products on multiple platforms (marketplaces, social media, mobile apps).
 Managing product information only within a single eCommerce platform leads to synchronization problems and information consistency issues across these channels.
+Ecommerce platforms often struggle to manage marketing materials and synchronize product data across all marketing channels, making it difficult to control all the data needed for effective multi-channel selling.